 You’ll be driven to these two beautiful sights by an English speaking guide, who will then also drop you off at either Lake Chuzenji or a Nikko Hot Spring afterwards.

 The tour lasts around 10 hours and entrance tickets are included.
 You can reserve your spot here.
+And if you want to relax in an onsen after a long day, a great place for this is the area of Okunikko.

 Tour 2: Essential UNESCO Sites